-Dread Daze’s rhythmic beats get their fans dancing and singing with enthusiasm.
-The band’s musical influences come from a wide range, such as Steel Pulse, The Specials and The Police.
-The new EP, Guidance and Direction is available worldwide through all major online music.
+Dread Daze’s rhythmic beats get fans dancing and singing with enthusiasm.
+The band’s musical influences come from a wide range, such as Steel Pulse, The Specials, and The Police.
+The latest EP, Guidance and Direction is available worldwide through all major online music.
 Dread Daze was recently featured in the world reggae magazine “Irie” and Belgium’s “Reggae B.E.” as seen below.

 ”For this five-track debut-EP, Californian Dread Daze called on Selwyn Brown and Sydney Mills, both keyboardist/vocalist with Steel Pulse, for some ‘Guidance And Direction’.
 The voice of Northern Ireland-born Brian Ward aka Belfast Brian reminded yours truly, both of Australian band Men At Work’s Colin Hay (‘Equality’) and The Christians’ Gary Christian (‘Protection’).
 Musically the tracks on ‘Guidance And Direction range from the poppy ‘Protection’ over the rootsy tribute to Martin Luther King ‘MLK’ to the Ska of ‘Equality’ (the most infectious song from the tracklist) and the instrumental dub of ‘Peace Music’, a song with stylistic similarities to the sound of Revolutionary Dub Warriors.”(Jah Rebel).

 Booking & Info: email@example.com